pinehearst/wsc-electoral-office/README.md

 * Run all files in the `sql/` folder in your database of choice
 * Copy `config/settings.default.ini` to `config/settings.ini` and set your options accodringly!
+* We're using composer for our dependecy management.
+Check out https://getcomposer.org/ if you are not familiar.

 ## Change Log